[UPDATE 2022: previously I dated these cards in the 1960s, I have now updated this in this post to the 1950s, as I believe they are earlier.]

 Today we will take a look at what for a long time has been Nintendo's core business: playing cards.
 With over a hundred years of company history in this area, there is a lot to show and tell.

 We will start with the playing cards sets below, that are some of my favourite packs.
 I really like these because of their graphic design.

 |Nintendo Playing Cards No 22, 160 and 50 (1950s)|

 Nintendo used numbers to label the many variations of cards in their portfolio, and these numbers are displayed prominently on the packaging.
 The playing cards shown here are numbers 22, 160 and 50.

 |Nintendo Playing Cards No 160|

 These playing cards are difficult to date.
 There is no copyright notice or other date mark.
-I place them around the start of the 1960s, the number 160 possibly even before that.
+I place them in the early to mid 1950s.